-The United States: Carbon and helium ion treatment planning, BNCT planning and the Microdosimetric Kinetic Model are not available in the United States for regulatory reasons.
-These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayBoron and rayMKM) are not available in the United States.
+The United States: Carbon and helium ion treatment planning, BNCT planning, the Microdosimetric Kinetic Model and IDCAS are not available in the United States for regulatory reasons.
+These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayBoron, rayMKM and rayIDCASPathCheckingModules) are not available in the United States.
 In the United States, machine learning models for treatment planning must be cleared by the FDA prior to clinical use.
 Training machine learning segmentation models using multiple image sets is not allowed in the United States.